chriscorwin/demuxe/about-magick-flows.md

 That's what makes them magickal.

-In the simplest possible case, one simply need place one or more media files into the proper directory, and, *poof*, nexts time you start the server a Magick Flow will exist at the same name of the folder you created.
+In the simplest possible case, one simply need place one or more media files into the proper directory, and, *poof*, next time you start the server a Magick Flow will exist at the same name of the folder you created.

+If you pop

 ## Naming conventions